Broadcast Issues/Programs Lists Due; Online Public File Reminder; Children’s Programming; Commercial Limits; and Class A TV Eligibility

 The quarterly Issues/Programs list should reflect the “station's most significant programming treatment of community issues.”
 Thus, a station needs to identify issues of importance to its community of license that it has determined to be of significance during that quarter, and the programming that was responsive to those issues.
 In the past, the FCC had mandated identification of 5 to 10 issues per quarter.
 While the FCC no longer requires a specific number of issues, that range remains a good target.

-Although stations have discretion in deciding the specific programs that address the identified issues, all stations must broadcast some programming that does so.
+Although broadcasters have discretion in deciding the specific programs that address the identified issues, all stations must broadcast some programming that does so.
 Each program must be identified, including the title and length of the program, as well as the time and date on which it was aired.
 The description should include a brief summary of the contents of the program, sufficient to demonstrate how the program addressed the identified issue.
 Failure to have a complete and timely set of quarterly Issues/Programs lists can lead to significant fines at license renewal time or following an FCC inspection.

+II.
 Children's TV Programming Reports

 Stations are also reminded to periodically publicize the existence and location of the quarterly Children's Programming Reports.
 While there is no prescribed language or manner for informing the community about these Reports, we suggest airing a monthly spot announcing that the station prepares and files FCC Form 398 with the FCC on a quarterly basis, which reports on the station's children's programming efforts during the previous quarter.
 These announcements should inform viewers that the reports are available for review on the FCC's website.
 Posting the report or a link to the station’s OPIF on the station's own website is also a good way to publicize the existence of the Children's Programming Reports.